How to Be Productive in Your Studio

 Helping each of you with polymer clay tips is one of those things that I really love!
 Why?
 Because I love helping people.
 I love helping you succeed and I love helping you on your creative journeys.
-Today’s polymer clay tip isn’t just a tip, it’s more of a way of helping you achieve your goals in an orderly fashion in your studios.
+I hope some of these small tips help you achieve your goals in your studio.
 So, without any further ado, let’s get on with it, shall we?

 There are lots of things that I can tell you as far as polymer clay tips and working with clay.
 However, today I wanted to tell you about some things that I do in my studio to help with my productivity, work flow, and time.

 For newer polymer clay artists, they face a project or challenge and are so afraid to “mess up” that they do not try.
 What I tell to those who are new to claying is do NOT be afraid.
 After all, nothing is permanent until it is baked.
 So go ahead, do not be afraid and try that new technique.
 Do not expect to master it on the first try – you won’t.
 But if you like the technique, the more you try and the more you do, the more you will love it and the better you will become at it.
 Besides how do you know you won’t like it until you try it?
 [Try a new tutorial here]

 Thanks for joining me today,